Robert Smith Johnston, Lord Kincraig

 Hon.
-Lord (Robert Smith Johnston) Kincraig, QC (Scot), BA(Hons), LLB.
-(10 October 1918 – 19 September 2004) was a Senator of the College of Justice in Scotland from 1972 to 1987; chairman, Parole Review Body for Scotland, 1988.
+Lord (Robert Smith Johnston) Kincraig (10 October 1918 – 19 September 2004) was a Senator of the College of Justice in Scotland from 1972 to 1987 and chairman of the Parole Review Body for Scotland, 1988.

 Early life

 Robert Smith Johnston was educated at Strathallan School in Perthshire.
 He graduated from St John's College, Cambridge in 1939 and from the University of Glasgow in 1942.
-Owing to a medical condition he was considered unfit for military service at the beginning of the Second World War and so continued his studies and began his legal career during those years.
+Owing to a medical condition, he was considered unfit for military service at the beginning of the Second World War, so he continued his studies and began his legal career during those years.

 Career

 Johnston was admitted to the Faculty of Advocates in 1942 and quickly established a substantial and varied practice which he developed during the forties and fifties.
 He served as an Advocate Depute from 1953 to 1955 to the Crown Office and became a King's Counsel (Scotland) in 1955.

-In 1959 he unsuccessfully contested the Stirling and Falkirk burghs constituency in the general election as a Unionist candidate.
+In 1959, he unsuccessfully contested the Stirling and Falkirk burghs constituency in the general election as a Unionist candidate.
 He served as Home Advocate Depute between 1959 and 1962 and as the Sheriff-Depute of Roxburgh, Berwick and Selkirk from 1964 to 1970.
-In 1970 he was elected Dean of the Faculty of Advocates a post which he held until 1972.
-He misdirected the jury in the Ice Cream Van murders trial of Campbell and Steele who were later freed on appeal.
+In 1970, he was elected Dean of the Faculty of Advocates, a post which he held until 1972.
+He misdirected the jury in the Ice Cream Van murders trial of Campbell and Steele, who were later freed on appeal.

 Johnston was appointed to the benches of the Court of Session and High Court of Justiciary, Scotland's Supreme Courts in 1972 as a Senator of the College of Justice with the judicial title, Lord Kincraig and remained on the bench until 1987.